 The tile dust and water will create some dirty sludge that you’ll need to clean off of the bit before drilling the next hole.

 When finished creating all holes, peel off the pieces of tape and clean up any remaining sludge from the wall.

 The wall anchors I bought also came with its own drill bit, which I found that I did have to use even after doing all of this with the specialized bit.
 The hole for the anchors was just a smidge too tight, and I didn’t want to risk the anchor breaking the tile when I tapped it into the wall; luckily the second bit for the anchors etched away just a small sliver more (it did chip the edge of the hole in the tile though, so I was glad to have used the other bit first), and the anchors popped in with a few light taps of a rubber mallet.

 With the anchors in place, you can now add the first shelf supports on the tile wall and continue on with the rest of the shelf installation.
-When screwing into the anchor, be sure to screw all the way in so that the little wings of the anchor expand (for some reason these anchors appear to have bad reviews with some retailers, but I had zero issues).
+When screwing into the anchor, be sure to turn the screw all the way in so that the little wings of the anchor expand (for some reason these anchors appear to have bad reviews with some retailers, but I had zero issues).

 That’s enough for this post, but I’m very happy that these shelves are finally done and ready for a supporting role (ha) in the rest of the laundry room makeover.
-The full floating shelf DIY will be up next week!
+The full floating shelf tutorial is now ready, too!

 More from this laundry room makeover: